 2. The slope of a line is used to show how much one variable changes as the other variable changes.

-3. The slope of a straight line is constant, while the slope of a curve changes.
+3. The slope of a straight line is constant, while the slope of a curve varies from one point to another.

 4. Economists use pie charts, bar graphs, and line graphs.